Alex Sanders (Wiccan): Wicca

 Sanders' first contact with Wicca was in the early 1960s, through correspondence and meetings with Patricia Crowther.
 In September 1962, he succeeded in convincing the Manchester Evening News to run a front-page article on Wicca.
 This publicity had several unfortunate side-effects for Sanders, including the loss of his job at the library and estrangement from the Crowthers, who considered him a troublesome upstart and refused to initiate him.

 Sanders was eventually initiated by a Priestess, Pat Kopinski, who had been a member of the Crowthers' coven, and with whom Maxine Sanders later worked for several years.
-According to Maxine Sanders, Sanders copied his Book of Shadows from his initiator's, Pat, Book in the normal manner.
+According to Maxine Sanders, Sanders copied his Book of Shadows from the book of his initiator, Kopinski, in the normal manner.

 Eventually, coven members with whom Sanders was practising left the coven amicably, leaving Sanders to continue as the High Priest and Sylvia Tatham as the High Priestess.
 Di Fiosa estimates that by the end of 1963, Sanders and Tatham had initiated over 100 witches in England.
 During this period, Sanders' coven worked at his home at 24 Egerton Road North, Chorlton-cum-Hardy, Manchester.
 Sanders continued to attract media attention which brought him more followers, and by 1965, Sanders claimed to have initiated 1,623 people in 100 covens.
 He was then proclaimed "King of the [Alexandrian] Witches".

 Sanders' alleged magical feats included creating familiars and healing warts, illnesses, and physical deformities.

 Sanders apparently joined other esoteric and chivalric orders in the early part of 1968, which numbered 16 in 1974, and possibly more before his death.
 These included the Knights Templar, the Order of Saint Michael, and the Order of Saint George.
 According to Maxine Sanders, Sanders also founded a number of Orders, including Order of the Romaic Crescent and its offshoot, Ordine Della Luna.